 - There are no shortage of bad managers

-I'm in the fashion space and so many brands are using the same words and positioning these days: sustainability, ethical, modern etc. How can I stand out?
+So many brands are using the same positioning these days: sustainable, ethical, modern etc. How can I stand out?

 - What makes you angry in your industry?
 Like what can you absolutely not stand and it makes you sick in the pit of your stomach?
 Why do you feel this way?

 - What is your client trying to accomplish through your brand?
-Instead of leaning into your style, lean into the lifestyle your client is trying to create and focus on THAT.
-How do your values and what they aspire for align with yours?
+Instead of leaning into your style, lean into the lifestyle your client is trying to create.
+How do their values align with your own?

 - What's a common perspective in your industry that you disagree with?
 How would you want to shift those beliefs?